-To finance their activities, the Group's subsidiaries have also opted for the research tax credit (Crédit d'Impôt Recherche - RTC), which provides for a tax incentive to develop the scientific and technical research efforts of French companies located in France by awarding a tax credit.
+To finance their activities, the Group's subsidiaries have also opted for the research tax credit ("RTC"), which provides for a tax incentive to develop the scientific and technical research efforts of French companies located in France by awarding a tax credit.
 The research expenses eligible for the RTC include the salaries and compensation of researchers and research technicians, the amortisation and depreciation of assets assigned to the performance of research operations, services subcontracted to approved research organisations (public or private) and the costs to obtain and maintain patents.

-The amounts received by the Group in respect of the RTC are respectively €1,180 thousand and €556 thousand for the 2020 and 2021 financial years.
-The repayment amount of the RTC requested by the Group for the 2021 financial year amounts to €1,044 thousand compared to €556 thousand for the 2020 financial year.
-The decrease in the amount of the RTC collected in 2021 compared to 2020 is explained by the fact that in 2020 the Group received a part of the Bpifrance repayable advances and subsidies which are deducted from the calculation base of the RTC.
+The amounts received by the Group in respect of the RTC are respectively $\notin 1,108$ thousand and $\notin 556$ thousand for the 2022 and 2021 financial years.
+The RTC repayment amount requested by the Group for the 2022 financial year amounts to $\notin 1,319$ thousand compared to $\notin 1,044$ thousand for the 2021 financial year.
+The increase in the amount of RTC collected in 2022 compared to 2021 is explained by the increase in the Company's research and development activity in 2022 compared to 2021.

 Companies must prove, at the request of the Tax Administration, the amount of the RTC receivable and the eligibility of the work recorded to benefit from the mechanism.
 The Tax Administration recommends that companies create a scientific dossier that contains the supporting documentation necessary to control this tax credit.
-It cannot be ruled out that the tax authorities may call into question the methods used to calculate research and development expenses used by the Group to determine the amounts of RTC.
-The risk of a dispute about these RTC cannot therefore be eliminated, it being specified that the right of recovery is exercised until the end of the third year following the year in which the special declaration provided for the calculation of the RTC is filed.
+It cannot be ruled out that the tax authorities may question the methods used by the Group to calculate research and development expenditure in order to determine the amount of the RTC.
+As a result, the risk of these RTCs being challenged cannot be ruled out, bearing in mind that the right to reclaim tax can be exercised up to the end of the third year following the year in which the special return used to calculate the RTC was filed.